Grains of Sand

 Caution: This Erotica Sex Story contains strong sexual content, including mt/ft mt/Fa Teenagers Consensual Science Fiction Incest

 They filled in the grave and took a moment in silence.
 Then everyone departed to repeat the same task for their loved ones and friends, this time with words and rites of farewell.
 All day they buried the dead to the sound of funereal wails throughout the town.
 New widows wrapped their heads in black veils while parents cried over dead children, younger and older.
 Men cried for their wives, mothers, and sisters.
 At the end of the day, Yakhir stood at the grave as Uncle Porat lowered his wife into the ground.
-There were more relatives to bury and they were forced to hurry in the dwindling light.
+There were more relatives to bury, and they were forced to hurry in the dwindling light.

-As last dim glow of light was extinguished in the western sky, the Al-Taquir clan gathered at Porat's compound except those few who took first watch to patrol the neighborhood streets.
-The surviving aunts made hummous and eggplant salad, serving great bowls with vegetables and pita.
+As last dim glow of light was extinguished in the western sky, the Al-Taquir clan gathered at Porat’s compound except those few who took first watch to patrol the neighborhood streets.
+The surviving aunts made hummus and eggplant salad, serving great bowls with vegetables and pita.
 In quiet conversation they ate, many keeping their own counsel rather than sharing their thoughts.
 The missing voices were sharp and painful in their memories.

 Yakhir was taken aback by her request, wondering how she could be thinking of sex as they mourned the death of loved ones on all sides of their families.
 He could comprehend that rules of a standing house before marriage no longer applied, but still...